 Because it's during the Q&A section that I get engaged and my brain wakes up.
 Up until that moment I have to listen to the presenter, who is of course very passionate about their subject matter but only has their own interest at heart.
 I am just a 'listening victim'.

 But we also know unless you get your audience involved, they will forget 50% of the presentation within 1 hour and 80% within a month.
-Research by Ebbinghaus [hyperlink to wikipedia] back in the [insert date] proved that point.
+Research by Ebbinghaus back in 1885 proved that point.
 In fact I reckon we forget 80% within 48 hours, unless we get engaged with it again in that period of time.
 OK maybe a bit harsh, we may remember the general gist of it but very little of the details.
 And forget about reading the PowerPoint afterwards, as very rarely people do.

 We all know the saying 'Death by PowerPoint', so why do we still do it?
 There is no better solution I hear you cry!